Horizyn77/code-infinity-tests/README.md

 Ensure the MongoDB PHP extension is downloaded from above instructions

-Extract the "php_mongodb.dll" from the MongoDB extension folder and copy to C:\php\ext
+Extract the "php_mongodb.dll" from the MongoDB extension file and copy to C:\php\ext

 Open the command line/cmd and change the directory/cd to "C:\Apache24\htdocs\test_1"